joma74/acc-natours/docs/TestcafeScreenshot.md

 _6.8.6_ For logging reasons above, it makes sense to grab console error and std out to the report too.

-_6.8.7_ Wondering why is one in tge report counted as failure, and the other as error?
+_6.8.7_ Wondering why is one in the report counted as failure, and the other as error?
 And only one error screenshot `target/reports-prod/screenshots/Index_Page_Test/take_screenshots/HeadlessChrome_76.0.3809_Linux_0.0.0/errors/1.png` is taken.
 Or should that be named failure screenshot?

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>